Arizona State University: Presidential visits

-Arizona State University has been visited by nine United States presidents.
+Arizona State University has been visited by ten United States presidents.
 President Theodore Roosevelt was the first president to visit campus, speaking on the steps of Old Main on March 20, 1911, while in Arizona to dedicate the Roosevelt Dam.
+President Richard Nixon did not visit ASU as president, but visited Phoenix as president on October 31, 1970, at an event that included a performance by the Arizona State University Band, which President Nixon acknowledged.
+As part of President Nixon's remarks, he stated that, "when I am in Arizona, Arizona State is number one."
 President Lyndon B. Johnson spoke at ASU's Grady Gammage Memorial Auditorium on January 29, 1972, at a memorial service for ASU alumnus Senator Carl T. Hayden.
 Future president Gerald R. Ford debated Senator Albert Gore, Sr. at Grady Gammage Memorial Auditorium on April 28, 1968, and Ford returned to the same building as a former president to give a lecture on February 24, 1984.
 President Jimmy Carter visited Arizona PBS at ASU's Walter Cronkite School of Journalism and Mass Communication on July 31, 2015, to promote a memoir.
 Future president Ronald Reagan gave a political speech at the school's Memorial Union in 1957, and returned to campus as a former president on March 20, 1989, delivering his first ever post-presidential speech at ASU's Wells Fargo Arena.
 President George H. W. Bush gave a lecture at Wells Fargo Arena on May 5, 1998.

 President Bill Clinton became the first sitting president to visit ASU on October 31, 1996, speaking on the Grady Gammage Memorial Auditorium lawn.
 He returned to ASU in 2006, and in 2014, President Clinton, Hillary Clinton, and Chelsea Clinton came to campus to host the Clinton Global Initiative University.
 President George W. Bush became the second sitting president to visit the school's campus when he debated Senator John Kerry at the university's Grady Gammage Memorial Auditorium on October 13, 2004.
 President Barack Obama visited ASU as sitting president on May 13, 2009.
 President Obama delivered the commencement speech for the Spring 2009 Commencement Ceremony.
 President Obama had previously visited the school as a United States senator.
-President Richard Nixon did not visit ASU as president, but visited Phoenix as president on October 31, 1970, at an event that included a performance by the Arizona State University Band, which President Nixon acknowledged.
-As part of President Nixon's remarks, he stated that, "when I am in Arizona, Arizona State is number one."
+President Donald Trump spoke at a campaign rally in Mullett Arena on October 24, 2024.